Save this Spicy Sweet Potato Fry recipe for when your craving fries and don’t want to feel guilty about eating them.

 SWEET POTATOES TO THE RESCUE

-The next time you have a craving for fries, peel a sweet potato, cut it into matchsticks, toss them with cooking oil and Cajun spice, then let the toaster-oven bake them to sweet potato fry perfection!
+The next time you have a craving for fries consider this instead: peel a sweet potato, cut it into matchsticks, toss them with cooking oil and Cajun spice, then let the toaster-oven or air-fryer bake them to sweet potato fry perfection!

 - Rinse the sweet potatoes under cold water after you have cut them into matchsticks.